June 22, 2017, 11:44 AM

 (Courtesy of Maximiliano Herrera.)

 Two nations set or tied all-time records for hottest temperature in recorded history in March 2017: Guinea and Ghana.
 So far in 2017, four nations have set or tied all-time national heat records, and two have set or tied all-time cold records.
 Most nations do not maintain official databases of extreme temperature records, so the national temperature records reported here are in many cases not official.
 I use as my source for international weather records researcher Maximiliano Herrera, one of the world's top climatologists, who maintains a comprehensive list of extreme temperature records for every nation in the world on his website.
 If you reproduce this list of extremes, please cite Maximiliano Herrera as the primary source of the weather records.
-So far in 2017, we have two all-time national heat records and two all-time national cold records.
+So far in 2017, we have four all-time national heat records and two all-time national cold records.

 All-time national heat records set in 2017: